Sideload Android Apps on Chromebook without Developer Mode

 Now, we are ready with the base.
 We can now install or sideload Android apps using APK files on Chromebook.

-NOTE: If you get “can’t connect to 100.115.92.2:5555 connection refused” error, then go to Settings and select Apps from the left pane.
+NOTE: If you get the “can’t connect to 100.115.92.2:5555 connection refused” error, then go to Settings and select Apps from the left pane.
 After that go to Google Play Store > Manage Android Preferences > System > About Device.
 Now, click on “Build number” for 7-8 times continuously to enable Developer Options.
-After that go back to System page and select Developer Options.
+After that go back to the System page and select Developer Options.
 Here, enable ADB Debugging to solve this error.

 Step 6: Download and Move APK Files to Linux

 Finally, you can now sideload Android apps using APK files on your Chromebook without Developer Mode.
 First of all, download the APK file of the app that you want to install and move it to Linux Files using File Manager.
-In this tutorial we have used, Firefox APK.
+In this tutorial, we have used, Firefox APK.
 We have also renamed the APK file to firefox.apk

 for simplicity.

-Now, it’s time to install selected APK file on Chromebook.
+Now, it’s time to install the selected APK file on the Chromebook.
 We can install Android APKs on Chromebook using ADB commands in Terminal.
-So, type following command and press Enter to install Firefox APK.
-You can install your app by replacing firefox.apk
+So, type the following command and press Enter to install Firefox APK.
+You can install your app by replacing the firefox.apk with your APK’s name.

 adb install firefox.apk

-Step 8: Run Android App on Chromebook
+Step 8: Run the Android App on the Chromebook

-SEE ALSO: How to Play Roblox Games on Chromebook in 2023?
+SEE ALSO: How to Play Roblox Games on Chromebook in 2025?

 Install or Sideload Android APKs on Your Chromebook